 - In Three Panel Soul: "Jes, get your damn oatmeal off me!"

 Ken: All right!
-I was just gonna hold back being as you're Cho's friends an' all, but you've seriously pushed the extent of my cheese doodle naturally when I see I'm forgiven, and then you'll see it this time!
+I was just gonna hold back see'n as how you're Cho's friends an' all, but you've seriously pushed the extent of my cheese doodle naturally when I think I'm forgiven, and then you'll see it this time!

 Brother Tang: ...
 Excuse me?

-Don't you asking of meaning of the words I said.
+Don't you asking of meaning the words that I said.
 You already knew because kick ass of course not, damnit! *Falling*

 - Seen here in Everyday Heroes after a particularly vigorous Hyperspace Mallet attack.

 - Also, after trying coffee for the first time, Summer finds out what happens when the caffeine wears off.